lucidrains/tranception-pytorch/README.md

 ## Tranception - Pytorch (wip)

-Implementation of Tranception, an attention network, paired with retrieval, that is SOTA for protein fitness prediction.
+Implementation of <a href="https://arxiv.org/abs/2205.13760">Tranception</a>, an attention network, paired with retrieval, that is SOTA for protein fitness prediction.
 The Transformer architecture is inspired by <a href="https://arxiv.org/abs/2109.08668">Primer</a>, and uses <a href="https://arxiv.org/abs/2108.12409">ALiBi relative positional encoding</a>

 ## Citations